DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 ## Notes

 The most important thing about marketing is your commitment to a single, sensable marketing plan.
-While you shouldn't settle for mediocrity, it is worth knowing that staying commited to a mediocre marketing plan is better than not being commited and following an excellent marketing plan. #
+While you shouldn't settle for mediocrity, it is worth knowing that staying committed to a mediocre marketing plan is better than not being committed and following an excellent marketing plan. #

 It takes a buyer many times of exposure to your brand before they are ready to buy.